123AmAy/Robotic_Arm_Desgin/README.md

 ## License

-MIT — CAD files free to use for educational purposes.
+MIT — files free to use for educational purposes.poses.